ffraenz/redoid/README.md

 ### stop

 Interrupts the current transition and clears the queue.
-In this case, no callbacks are called.
+In this case, no callbacks (sent to `changeTo` or `animateTo`) are called.

 ```javascript
 stop();